-am Fei Yan, and I am a postdoctoral fellow at The Shorenstein Asia-Pacific Research Center at Stanford University.
-My research interests and previous work revolve around several important themes:
+I am an Assistant Professor in Sociology at Tsinghua University.
+I am also affiliated with The Shorenstein Asia-Pacific Research Center at Stanford University.
+My research focuses on political sociology, historical sociology, and Chinese societies.
+My previous studies revolve around several important themes:

 (1) Contentious politics and political movements, focusing on the dynamics of collective action;